UK vs US: Which is Better for International Students

 International students must meet the following requirements to study in the US:

-• A duly filled application form
+• list items A duly filled application form

-• Application fee paid receipt
+• list items Application fee paid receipt

-• A valid passport
+• list items A valid passport

-• DS - 160
+• list items DS - 160

-• Form I-20
+• list items Form I-20

-• Language requirements - IELTS (minimum 6+), TOEFL (minimum 78+), PTE (53+), Duolingo (120+), Cambridge C1 Advanced (180+) and C2 Proficiency (200+)
+• list items Language requirements - IELTS (minimum 6+), TOEFL (minimum 78+), PTE (53+), Duolingo (120+), Cambridge C1 Advanced (180+) and C2 Proficiency (200+)

-• SOP (Statement of Purpose)
+• list items SOP (Statement of Purpose)

-• Resume or CV
+• list items Resume or CV

-• Generally, a GPA equivalent to 3.0 out of 4.0 in the US is required to get admission to top US universities, and 2.0 for other US universities, for undergraduate and graduate courses
+• list items Generally, a GPA equivalent to 3.0 out of 4.0 in the US is required to get admission to top US universities, and 2.0 for other US universities, for undergraduate and graduate courses

 Note: An applicant for MS in the US must have a minimum of 16 years of formal education.
 If your study comprises only 15 years (10+2+3) before going to the US, you must pursue any pathway programs or short diplomas to complete the year requirement.

-Check Your Education Loan Eligibility Apply Here
+Check Your Education Loan Eligibility

 Application process for US universities